saraiva-rita/Doggo-Api-Recap/README.md

 After having the data with you, display it on the Browser, using your <b>schnauzer.hbs</b> file.

-Hint: do not forget that 'Schnauzer' is a breed and 'Miniature' a sub-breed 🧐
+<b>Hint: do not forget that 'Schnauzer' is a breed and 'Miniature' a sub-breed 🧐 </b>

 <br>